Surfing the menu: The best Gold Coast restaurants by precinct

-We’re not surprised Kiyomi scored a coveted chef’s hat in the 2017 Brisbane Times Good Food Guide.
+We’re not surprised Kiyomi scored a coveted chef’s hat in the 2019 Nation Good Food Guide.
 Tucked neatly away inside The Star Grand, this modern Japanese restaurant hits all the right notes.
 (Read our full review in this post.)

-If Asian fusion is more your bag, check out Mamasan Kitchen + Bar (hello, spanner crab ravioli dumplings!) and the new Hideaway Kitchen and Bar.
+If Asian fusion is more your bag, check out Mamasan Kitchen + Bar (hello, spanner crab ravioli dumplings!) and Hideaway Kitchen and Bar.

 From yellowtail sashimi and Thai-style ceviche from the raw bar, through to dumplings and wontons and barbequed seafood, and a good ol’ serve of roti with curry sauce, every variety of Asian street food garners a mention here.
 Wash it down with imported Asian brewskies or a local Balter can.

 Looking for breakfast?
 If there was an award for the prettiest cafe on the coast, we’d give it to Elk Espresso.
-Always buzzing and always adorable, this Broadie cafe starts the day with the likes of coconut, lime and beetroot pannacotta, and basil and chilli scrambled eggs with goats cheese, and warms up to hearty salads and burgers at lunchtime.
+Always buzzing and always adorable, this Broadie cafe starts the day with the likes of blueberry pannacotta, and basil and chilli scrambled eggs with goats cheese, and warms up to hearty salads and burgers at lunchtime.

 But if you’re more of a coffee date kinda guy or gal, their drinks menu is worthy of a mention all its own.
-Shake up your usual flat white routine and order a maple macchiato, creme brulee thick shake, marigold latte (safflower, pineapple, orange, mango, marigold), or a freshly cracked coconut.
+Shake up your usual flat white routine and order a maple macchiato, creme brulee thick shake, Lindt hot chocolate, or a freshly cracked coconut.

-Also check out… Epic vegetarian eats at Cardamom Pod (now also in Southport).
+Also check out… Epic vegetarian eats at The Cardamom Pod (now also in Southport).